darwinagain/fuzzy-match/README.md

 # Fuzzy-Match
 Fuzzy string matching in Python.
 By default it uses [Trigrams](https://en.wikipedia.org/wiki/Trigram) to calculate a similarity score and find matches by splitting strings into ngrams with a length of 3.
 The length of the ngram can be altered if desired.
-Also, [Cosine](https://en.wikipedia.org/wiki/Cosine_similarity), [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and [Jaro-Winkler Distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithims are also available as alternatives.
+[Cosine](https://en.wikipedia.org/wiki/Cosine_similarity), [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and [Jaro-Winkler Distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithims are also available as alternatives.

 # Usage
 ```python